 The agent your team shipped last quarter is running on intentions you never wrote down.
 Not the prompt — the prompt exists.
-What does not exist is the behavioral spec: the document that defines what the agent must never do, what success looks like in a testable form, and what the agent should do when it encounters something outside its design space.
+What doesn't exist is the behavioral spec: the document that defines what the agent must never do, what success looks like in a testable form, and what the agent should do when it encounters something outside its design space.
 Without it, every production audit becomes a retroactive argument about whether the agent was helpful.
-That argument cannot be resolved.
+That argument can't be resolved.
 Helpful was never defined.

 90%